Youth Research Essentials

-The MOOC on Youth Research Essentials welcomes learners from all over the world from 23 October to 3 December 2023.
+The MOOC on Youth Research Essentials has welcomed learners from all over the world since December 2023 and an updated version is available now.

-Join the course and find out more about the role of youth research in shaping evidence-based policy and youth work practice!
+The course offered an opportunity to find out more about the role of youth research in shaping evidence-based policy and youth work practice.

 Who is this MOOC for?

-The course is open to everyone and free of charge.
-Join this course if you are a youth policy maker, youth work practitioner, youth leader, volunteer, member of a youth NGOs or a youth researcher.
-The course includes basic information, so it may be especially useful to those just beginning their careers in the youth field.
-This MOOC does not provide exhaustive information on specific expertise in youth research.
-The language of the course is in English.
+The course was open to everyone and free of charge.
+The course included basic information, so it was especially useful to those just beginning their careers in the youth field.
+This MOOC did not provide exhaustive information on specific expertise in youth research.
+The language of the course is English.

 Structure